beingbing/pathshala-problems/03TandSComplexity/02Lecture2.md

-~~ order of expressions and recorrence relations ~~
+~~ order of expressions and recurrence relations ~~

-let us assume for a code of input size n, we performed some operations which can be represented by the equation,

-an^3 + bn^2 + cn + d
-where a,b,c and d are constants
+let us assume, for a code of input size n, we performed some operations which can be represented by the equation, an^3 + bn^2 + cn + d where a,b,c and d are constants.

 for a large input size the order of the expression will be, TC = O(n^3)